 2025 - Ten Years of KGT!

-Student Leaders at the KGT 10th Birthday Party, 2025, Spa Park
+Student Leaders and our coordinators at the KGT 10th Birthday Party, 2025, Spa Park

 This year, 2025, marked a special milestone: Kids Greening Taupō turned 10 years old!
 We celebrated this anniversary at Spa Park, the original launch site of the programme back in 2015.
 Current student leaders supported the day’s celebrations by leading activities, and we enjoyed reconnecting with past student leaders to learn where their environmental journeys have taken them.
 Read more about the celebrations here.